Schmittenberger/Decisionary-Restyled/Readme.md

 # Decisionary-Restyled
-Decisionary is a NodeJS based decision finding webapp.
-This is a Restyle of the [original project](https://github.com/SchulzeAS/Decisionary)
+Decisionary is a Node.js based decision finding webapp.
+This is a simplistic and colorless Restyle of the [original project](https://github.com/SchulzeAS/Decisionary)

 # Information concerning this fork